-Serving the community since 1923…
+TCH…Serving the community since 1923

 The Community House StoryTellers Guild makes hundreds of visits to twelve different schools throughout metro Detroit to share their love of storytelling.
 The StoryTellers have made a significant impact in promoting literacy in our community.
 The Guild received a Special Recognition Award on behalf of Pontiac Longfellow School’s Grade “A” Achievement which was presented to them by the Pontiac School District.

-Since 1987, The Community House’s Race Relations and Diversity Task Force has reached out to the greater community by presenting monthly open forums and programs to promote discussions of race and diversity related issues.
+Since 1987, The Community House’s Race Relations & Diversity Task Force has reached out to the greater community by presenting monthly open forums and programs to promote discussions of race and diversity related issues.
 The meetings are open to all and there is no charge for admission.
 Annual programs include the Dr. Martin Luther King, Jr. Celebration and the Diversity Champion Honor Roll Breakfast.
 The Community House received New Detroit’s prestigious “Closing the Gap” award for its support of the Task Force as well as Corp!
 Magazine’s “Diversity Champion” Award.

 The Community House is proud to offer Youth Development Programs for At-Risk Teens and Children in Need:

-iCount™/KidsCount: The iCount by WalkStyles health and wellness program instills the benefits of daily exercise, healthy eating and positive body image.
+iCount™: The iCount childhood obesity program instills the benefits of daily exercise, healthy eating and positive body image.
 TCH delivers this transformational 10 week program through nonprofit agencies in the tri-county area. iCount culminates in an exciting Vibrancy Day event celebrating their success. iCounters are challenged to log 10K steps daily, use the iCount web platform to study the nutritional value of the food they eat, and learn important life skills of accountability, attaining team goals and discipline.

 21st Century Leaders: The 21st Century Leaders program brings together forty 7th graders from area charter, public, and private schools for a bi monthly, 9 month school year focusing on topics related to becoming a leader.
 Students develop business acumen, etiquette skills, public speaking skills, team presentation skills, as well as relationships with other teens whom they normally would never meet.
 Leaders exit the program with a better sense of self-confidence of what it takes to be a true leader in their community.